 Chicago: A Tourist Favorite

 Earlier this year TripAdvisor named Chicago the 4th most popular tourist destination in the US.
-Their review of the city states that it is a “…cornucopia of modern art, fine dining, cutting edge comedy, and die-hard sports fans.”
+Their review of the city says that it is a “…cornucopia of modern art, fine dining, cutting edge comedy, and die-hard sports fans.”
 It’s friendly and accessible to all types of visitors: those from the US or from other countries, solo travelers, couples or families.
 A visitor or resident could spend months or even years exploring all of Chicago’s 77 distinct communities.
 Touring Chicago on foot is easy, inexpensive and fun!

 The design of major sections of Chicago based on the ideas and principles of American architect and urban planner Daniel Burnham.
 His design focused on making the city easy to navigate on foot – a benefit that modern tourists are still reaping today.
 I’m going to be writing multiple articles on some of my favorite Chicago neighborhoods – this article focuses on the area affectionately known as “The Loop“.
 This guide to touring Chicago on foot will provide you with some insight and images from some of my favorite spots in the area.